DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You can search by location, teaching subject and age group.
 You can also search for courses which pay a salary, and courses where student or skilled worker visa sponsorship is available.

-If you need a visa to train to teach in England, you will need a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.
+If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

 ### Ways to train